RutledgePaulV/piped/readme.md

 #### Supports both Blocking IO and CPU Bound processors
 Uses core.async for the internal machinery, but as a consumer you should be free to perform blocking io if you need to and you are.
-Blocking consumers are the default mode but you can opt into non-blocking consumers if that's your style.
+Blocking consumers are the default but you can opt into non-blocking consumers.

 #### Lease Extensions
 If your consumer is still working on a message as it nears its visibility timeout, piped will extend the visibility timeout